 Petra is reason alone to come to Jordan.
-As one of the New Seven Wonders of the World, the Ancient City of Petra is a massive complex of ruins and tombs.
+As one of the New Seven Wonders of the World, the Ancient City is a massive complex of ruins and tombs.
 Famous for rock cut stone that still marvel builders today, Petra was established as early as 300 BC.
 It was a major trading hub in the region, and was heavily protected due to the location and surrounding mountains.
 The site remained under control of the Arab Nabataeans until Romans took control in 106 AD.
-Petra declined in power during this time, and was also heavily devastated by earthquakes in 363 and 551 AD.
+Declining in power during this time, it was heavily devastated by earthquakes in 363 and 551 AD.
 It was finally abandoned in 663 when Arabs conquered the region.

 How to Get There

 It is located in Wadi Musa.
 Wadi Musa is located three hours by car from Amman and just under two hours by car from Aqaba.
 There are buses (http://www.jett.com.jo/) from Amman for 10 JD.